antonio-petricca/gpio-wire/README.md

  - "set-log-debug-level" : increase kernel log verbosity.

- - "setup-default", "setup-fast", "setup-medium", "setup-slow" : configure some timing profiles (to be match with receiver setup).
+ - "setup-default", "setup-fast", "setup-medium", "setup-slow" : configure some timing profiles (to be matched with receiver setup).

  - "uninstall" : unload kernel module (real hardware).

- - "uninstall-mockup" : unload mock-up and GPIO-Wire kernel module.
+ - "uninstall-mockup" : unload mock-up and kernel module.

  - "write-no-crc" : ask a string to send to receiver without CRC (remember to disable CRC check on Rx) to debug without have to compile tester Tx.

-So, for example, to build the kernel module on your preferred linux distribution you could you thos commands:
+So, for example, to build the kernel module on your preferred linux distribution you could you issue these commands:

 - make build
 - make install-mockup